 Further to the north in Scotland, this branch claims descent from "Everley in the North Riding, Yorkshire.
 Johannes de Euerlay, canon of Dunkeld, was papal commissioner, 1248 and also in 1250-1251 was witness to a charter by Geoffrey, bishop of Dunkeld.
 As Johannes de Evirlay or Ewerlay he is a charter witness in Perth in reigns of Alexander II and III.
 He may be Master John de Enerleya (u misread n), apparently a churchman, who attested a charter to Abbey of Culross, c.
 1231."

 Early History of the Heavilly family

-Another 173 words (12 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Heavilly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heavilly research.
+Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554, 1554, 1639 and 1664 are included under the topic Early Heavilly History in all our PDF Extended History products and printed products wherever possible.

 Heavilly Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Heavilly include Everley, Eveleigh, Eveley, Evelley, Everlie and others.